qinyinghua/NoSQL/MongoClusterSharding.md

 ## 9. Test the network partitions

-   Test Case #1: Test the data query without network partition happen.

-     Use the shard rs0 to test the network partition.
-     Open 3 bash terminal, each console is connecting to 1 of the 3 nodes on the shard rs0 replica set.
-     Insert data on one node, query the data on all three nodes.
-     When the network is normal, it should all return the query result appropriatly.

-   Test Case #2: Test the data query when network partition happens at the master node.

-     Use the shard rs0 to test the network partition.
-     Open 3 bash terminal, each console is connecting to 1 of the 3 nodes on the shard rs0 replica set.
-     Insert data on one node, query the data on all three nodes.
-     When the network is normal, it should all return the query result appropriatly.

    Test Case #1: Test the data query without network partition happen - Insert data at Master Node

      Use the shard rs0 to test the network partition.